ErwanLT/adventofcode/aoc-2022/src/main/java/aoc/day25/README.md

 As you do, a very young Elf - one you recognize from the expedition team - approaches the table and holds up a single **star** fruit he found.
 The head smoothie chef places it in the blender.

 Only **49 stars** to go.

-You don't have enough stars to fill the blender, though.
-You need 3 more.